 Being rear ended by a semi truck in Texas can be an emotional and traumatizing experience.
 Unfortunately, semi truck accidents have become all too common.

-If you or a loved one has sustained injuries in a semi truck accident in Texas, you may need help figuring out what to do next.
-These kinds of accident cases can be complex and difficult to handle on your own, but hiring an attorney can be a great first step toward recovering the compensation you deserve.
+If you or a loved one has sustained injuries in a rear-end semi truck accident in Texas, you need help figuring out what to do next.
+Personal injury cases involving commercial trucks are complex.
+Hiring an attorney is absolutely essential if you want to reach a fair settlement for your injuries and other damages.

 Texas Semi Truck Accident Statistics

 According to the Texas Department of Transportation, in 2018, one motor vehicle crash occurred every 58 seconds.
 This is a staggering statistic, but how many accidents involved semi trucks?

 A semi truck is considered a “commercial motor vehicle” (“CMV”) under both the Texas Transportation Code and the Code of Federal Regulations.
 In 2018, the Texas Department of Transportation reported 37,515 total CMV crashes, showing just how common semi truck accidents can be.

 If you have sustained injuries in a rear-end semi truck accident, contact a personal injury attorney today.
 Our lawyers are standing by and ready to discuss your legal options and help you get on your way to recovery.

 Common Injuries Caused by Being Rear Ended by Semi Truck

 If you have been rear ended by a semi truck, there is a high likelihood that you have sustained significant injuries.
 Due to the size of a semi truck and the magnitude of force exerted in a semi truck collision, injuries are often extensive and unavoidable.
 Common injuries sustained by victims in a semi truck accident include: